cascaderainfall/webloglol/weblog/how-to-anonymous-google-account.md

 </br>

 ### Public Wi-Fi
 Basically go outside, touch some grass; and find a place with public access free Wi-Fi.
-After connecting to the Wi-Fi, open an incognito tab on Vanadium and go to `google.com` and create an account.
+After connecting to the Wi-Fi, open an incognito tab on Vanadium, go to `google.com` and create an account.
 If you're lucky, Google won't ask for a phone number, and you will be good to go!

 I have used this method with coffee shops, restaurants and shops all over town and it worked like a charm.